prl-julia/juliette-wa/src/analysis/static-analysis/README.md

 * `data/pkgs/10` folder with sources of the 10 most starred Julia packages;
 * `data/reports/10.txt` text file with the analysis report.

+The script has a bunch of parameters, for example:

+* to re-download JSON file, add `-r`;
+* to skip cloning/checking a folder with packages, add `-n`.

+Cloning can be done in parallel, so we recommend running `julia` with `-p N`.

 ### More details

+All scripts below have help messages (run them with `-h` to see help).

 ```julia
 # generate list of 100 most starred packages